-Conditions that Can Cause Excessive Clotting
+Conditions That Can Cause Excessive Clotting

-Some examples of acquired risk factors include:
+Some examples of underlying conditions or acquired risk factors for blood clots include:

 - Venous stasis—also known as "coach-class" syndrome, describes any situation that immobilizes someone for long periods of time, such as cramped seating during long distance travel or prolonged bed rest with an illness or hospitalization.
 Immobility may lead to slow or restricted blood flow (venous stasis) and an increased risk of developing a blood clot, especially in the deep veins of the legs (DVT).